jiarong12/UFC-Betting/README.md

 - The decision tree of depth 5 has better classification accuracy compared to the decision tree of depth 3.
 However, the tree with depth 5 has problems with overfitting, resulting in the lost of all the capital.

 - Logistic Regression returns better predictions and probability than than Decision Tree in our project.
 - Kelly Criterion will generate a net profit if overfitting/underfitting does not occur.
+In our lightweight betting strategy, we managed to achieve up to 280x of our capital at the end of the simulation.(Assuming starting capital is $100)

 ## What did we learn from this project?